Page Stream was one of our most requested features after Fomo launched in 2016.

 Step 2 - You're Done!

-For all notifications with clickable URLs, Fomo will now aggregate similar notifications/events (with the same URLs) and show them off on that page of your website.
+For all Fomo events with clickable URLs, Fomo will now aggregate similar events (with the same URLs) and show them off on that page of your website.

-You can modify the template messaging of your Page Stream notifications anytime by clicking the template itself inside Fomo > Integrations > Page Stream.
+You can modify the template messaging of your Page Stream notifications anytime by clicking the template itself inside Fomo > Notifications > Page Stream.

 Sometimes your website has a "slow period" with fewer sales or opt-ins in a given time period.